Guest blog: Support through cancer – near, far and virtual

 I managed the physical side effects of chemotherapy reasonably well to start with.
 My hair fell out 10 days after my first round of chemo, which was awful.
 It fell out over the course of a couple of days and I’d bought a few headscarves in readiness.
-I can vaguely remember the first time I went out with a scarf on my head.
-I felt very self conscious and aware of the reactions of other people as they saw me like this for the first time, the flicker of shock in their facial expressions giving them away momentarily.
+I can vaguely remember the first time I went out with a scarf on my head, feeling very self conscious and aware of the reactions of other people as they saw me like this for the first time.
+The flicker of shock in their facial expressions giving them away momentarily.

 The children seemed to get used to my bald head reasonably quickly and at home I was happy to wander around without a scarf.
 But I didn’t really have the confidence to do that out and about.
 That would wait until I’d finished chemotherapy, once I’d had enough of choosing which scarf to wear in the morning.

 The emotional strain takes its toll